Welcome to the online press kit for Parenting Our Parents and Jane Wolf Frances, M.S.W., J.D.

 “Parenting Our Parents is the personal tale of millions of men and women in their 30s, 40s, 50s, 60s and beyond who thought they’d finished parenting but have been drawn back in, this time to care for their own elderly parents and other family members,” Jane says.

-This mirrors Jane’s story she tells in her book, “OH MY GOD!
-WE’RE PARENTING OUR PARENTS: How to Transform this Remarkable Challenge into a Journey of Love.”
+This mirrors Jane’s story she tells in her book, “Parenting Our Parents: Transforming the Challenge into a Journey of Love.”